 The customer is in charge now.
 Creating and distributing useful content is one of the best ways to control how they move through the sales funnel and toward a purchase.
 When you earn their trust, you earn their business.

-Need help with your content marketing strategy?
-Feel free to reach out to me at email@example.com to see how I am able to help you.
+Need help with your content marketing strategy on Instagram?
+Click here to see how I might able to help you.